lfittl/dblint/README.md

 ## Usage

+Run your tests as usual, `dblint` will raise an exception or output a warning should it detect a problem.

+Note that it will check the callstack for the problematic query, and only count it as an error if the callstack first line from within your app is not the `test` or `spec` directory.
+Therefore, should you use non-optimized code directly in your tests (e.g. as part of a factory), `dblint` will not raise an error.

+## Long held locks

-Run your tests as usual, for locking issues an exception will be raised if its severe enough:
+For locking issues an exception will be raised if its severe enough:

 ```
   1) Invites::AcceptInvite test